Hazomatic – Theatrical Haze, Measured

 With Hazomatic, you can record haze levels across shots and maintain an accurate consistency of haze for ultimate repeatability.

-Hazomatic can log levels over time and output that data to a CSV file you can open in any spreadsheet.
+Hazomatic can log levels over time and output that data to a .csv file you can open in any spreadsheet.
 Maintain records as required.
+It will also generate a pdf graph of the data for a quick at a glance view.

 Mac, iPhone and iPad